-- A. Progressive Consequences for Failure to Follow the Conflict of Interest Procedures.
-In cases where an elected public officer has engaged in any of the prohibited conduct listed in Article 5, or has not followed the conflict of interest procedures in Articles 6 through 10 above, the Board may take progressive action to discipline such elected officer as follows: - 1.
-The Board or a designated member shall meet informally, in private, with the public officer to discuss possible conflict of interest violation. - 2.
-The Board may meet to discuss the conduct of the public officer.
-Executive session may be used for such discussion, in accordance with 1 V.S.A. § 313(4).
+- 1. The chair of the Selectboard may meet informally with the public officer to discuss the possible conflict of interest violation.
+This shall not take place in situations where the chair and the public officer together constitute a quorum of a public body. - 2.
+The Selectboard may meet to discuss the conduct of the public officer.
+Executive session may be used for such discussion in accordance with 1 V.S.A. § 313(a)(4).
 The public officer may request that this meeting occur in public.
 If appropriate, the Selectboard may admonish the offending public officer in private. - 3.
-If the Board decides that further action is warranted, the board may admonish the offending public officer at an open meeting and reflect this action in the minutes of the meeting.
-The public officer shall be given the opportunity to respond to the admonishment verbally and in writing, which shall be maintained as part of the official record. - 4.
-Upon majority vote, the Board may request that the offending public officer resign from the board. - B. Enforcement Against Appointed Officers.
-The Board may choose to follow any of the steps articulated in Article 11A.
-In addition to or in lieu of any of those steps, the Board may choose to remove an appointed officer from office, subject to state law.
+If the Selectboard decides that further action is warranted, the Selectboard may admonish the offending public officer at an open meeting and reflect this action in the minutes of the meeting.
+The public officer shall be given the opportunity to respond to the admonishment. - 4.
+Upon majority vote in an open meeting, the Selectboard may request (but not order) that the offending public officer resign from his or her office. - B. Enforcement Against Appointed Officers.
+The Selectboard may choose to follow any of the steps articulated in Article 11A.
+In addition to or in lieu of any of those steps, the Selectboard may choose to remove an appointed officer from office, subject to state law. - Article 12.

-Article 12.
 Exception.
-The recusal provisions of Article 6 shall not apply if the Board determines that an emergency exists and that actions of the public body otherwise could not take place.
-In such cases, a public officer who has reason to believe he or she has a conflict of interest shall disclose such conflict as provided in Article 5.
+The recusal provisions of Article 8 shall not apply if the Selectboard determines that an emergency exists and that actions of the public body otherwise could not take place.
+In such a case, a public officer who has reason to believe he or she has a conflict of interest shall disclose such conflict as provided in Article 6.

 Article 13.
 Effective Date.
-This policy shall become effective immediately upon its adoption by the Board.
+This policy shall become effective immediately upon its adoption by the Selectboard.